Ryouh/Feats-Revisited/Feats.md

 ### Shifter Senses

-Your animal nature grants you the following benefits:
+Your embrace your animal nature.

 * You gain proficiency in the Perception skill.
 * Choose one of the following senses: Smelling, hearing, or sight.
 You have advantage on Wisdom (Perception) checks that rely on the chosen sense.